openbaton/docs/docs/vnfm-generic.md

 <!-- * **provides**: it contains the VMs parameters which will be available after the instantiation (e.g. IP) for other VNFs. -->
 * **configurations**: it contains specific parameters which you want to use in the scripts.
-* **out-of-the-box**: some parameters are automatically available into the scripts.
-These parameters are the IPs.
-They can be used in the script just using a variable called with the network name.
+* **out-of-the-box**: the following parameters are automatically available into the scripts:
+    1. Private IP
+    2. Floating IP (if requested)
+    3. Hostname
+Please check the example at the end of the page to understand this mechanism.

 In the INSTANTIATE scripts, the parameters defined in these two fields are then available as environment variables into the script exactly as defined (i.e. you can get by $parameter_name).